wulff/natmus-tools/README.md

     gif.sh <asset id> <width in pixels>

-Create a 480 pixel wide animated GIF of the Trundholm sun chariot.
+Create a 480 pixel wide animated GIF of the Trundholm sun chariot:

     gif.sh 11006 480